jamarino/IntervalTree/README.md

 * Consider adding a new auto-balancing tree
 * Add constructors that take a `capacity` hint
 * Add dotnet7 INumber<T> TKey constraint for improved performance (approx 2x query performance)
-* Replace recursive methods with iterative ones where possible
-* Experiment with interal data arrangement to improve indexing performance and data linearity

 ## Optimizations over RangeTree